 In response, the Pebble Partnership developed a compensatory mitigation plan (CMP) to align with the requirements outlined by USACE.
 This plan envisioned creation of a 112,445-acre Koktuli Conservation Area on land belonging to the State of Alaska in the Koktuli River Watershed downstream of the Project.
 The objective of the preservation of the Koktuli Conservation Area was to allow the long-term protection of a large and contiguous ecosystem that contains valuable aquatic and upland habitats.
 If adopted, the Koktuli Conservation Area would preserve 31,026 acres of aquatic resources within the 'aquatic resource of national importance'-designated Koktuli River Watershed.
-The proposed conservation area was selected to protect and preserve physical, chemical, and biological functions found to be important during the project review.
-Preservation of the Koktuli Conservation Area was designed to minimize the threat to, and prevent the decline of, aquatic resources in the Koktuli River Watershed resulting from potential future actions, with the objective of ensuring the subsistence lifestyle of the residents of Bristol Bay and commercial and recreational sport fisheries.
+The proposed conservation area was selected to protect and preserve physical, chemical, and biological functions found to be important during the Project review.
+Preservation of the Koktuli Conservation Area was designed to minimize the threat to, and prevent the decline of, aquatic resources in the Koktuli River Watershed resulting from potential future actions, with the objective of ensuring the sustainability of fish and wildlife species that depend on these aquatic resources, while protecting the subsistence lifestyle of the residents of Bristol Bay and commercial and recreational sport fisheries.
 The plan was submitted to USACE on November 4, 2020.